About the Authors

 Lisa and her husband and co-author-and-photographer, John Ivanko, also write extensively on topics related to homemade food products or on-farm food service, like farm-to-table dinners on the farm or "pizza farms."
 They work with Renewing the Countryside, an organization that offers on-farm food service training programs.

 As authors of fifteen books, national speakers and recognized spokespeople for the national sustainable agriculture movement, Lisa and John are regular presenters at numerous national conferences and library, university and community events.
 They’re co-authors of Farmstead Chef, the award-winning ECOpreneuring and Rural Renaissance.
 John is also the co-author of several award-winning children’s multicultural photobooks, including To Be a Kid, Be My Neighbor and To Be an Artist.
+As a professional photographer, John's photography work, some captured with his drone, can be found in numerous international media as well as on ALAMY Stock Photo.
 Lisa's latest book is Soil Sisters.

 Food Advocacy and Entrepreneurship